bitpesa/api-documentation/transaction-flow.md

 ### sender

 The full details of the sender.
-If this is a new sender, please make a note of the `id` field, as that MUST be used in subsequent transaction creation calls that are from the same sender
+If this is a new sender, please make a note of the `id` field, as that MUST be used in subsequent transaction creation calls that are from the same sender.
+If an `external_id` is present on the sender, this will also be included.
+Please see [Sender](#sender) for more details on how `external_id` functions.

 ### recipients